walkframe/covertable/typescript/README.md

 - sorters.hash: It makes combinations depending on hash of the pair and seed. (default)

   - It receives `seed`.
-    - `seed` option decides the order of storing from unstored pairs, therefore it outputs the same result every time when number of factors and seed are the same.
+    - `seed` option decides the order of storing from unstored pairs.
+    - When the combination of factors and seed are the same, covertable reproduces the same collective.

 ### criterion
 You can choice a criterion from the following:

-- `criteria.simple`: This criterion extracts any pairs that can be stored into the processing row.
+- `criteria.simple`: it extracts any pairs that can be stored into the processing row.
-- `criteria.greedy`: This criterion attempts to make most efficient combinations. (default)
+- `criteria.greedy`: it attempts to make most efficient combinations. (default)
   - It receives [tolerance](https://github.com/walkframe/covertable#tolerance) option.

 While `criteria.simple` processes quickly, `criteria.greedy` makes fewer combinations.